-Texts are composed in HTML5 with US-ASCII encoding.
+Texts are composed in HTML5 with UTF-8 encoding.
 Processing before searching removes comments, tags, and spaces including newlines, so you may not use search to find HTML tags or attribute values, such as the filenames of images.

 The phrase “regular expression” is computer jargon for a widely adopted syntax for defining search patterns.
 This syntax lets you declare alternatives, negatives, abstract character classes (such as digits, or space characters), unicode character properties, and sentence, line, or word boundaries (a.k.a. “anchors”).
 Regular expressions become an option for search terms when the normal searches are implemented using regular expressions, as in sharpgiving.com.
 See Pattern syntax for regular expressions.
 If you check the “Regular expression” option, we treat your complete “Terms to search for” as one regular expression, but you must leave off the enclosing slash delimiters.